 I believe most executives, owners and managers secretly yearn for employees who have an emotional ownership in their company.Employees that operate as if they owned the company and always looked out for the company’s best interests.
 Unfortunately, few are willing to do what it takes to cultivate this emotional ownership.
 Often, I hear managers saying that loyalty is too costly.
 But, how much does it cost to say, “Good job” or “Thank you?”
 Not a cent!
 The cost is the manager giving of him or herself–and to some, that price is too high.
 I have found that a little bit of recognition goes a long way.

 Cost Effective Employee Recognition

-Find creative ways to recognize your team.
+Praise for a job well done, find creative ways to recognize your team.
 Don’t let your creativity limit you, ask your employees what they might like.
 Ask colleagues what they have done.
-Listed below are 50 “easier” low cost recognitions offered by my seminar attendees.
+Listed below are 50 “easier” low cost recognition ideas offered by my seminar attendees.

 - A visit from the president.

 - Notice to all employees of a special performance.

 - Letter of recognition in employee’s permanent file.

 - Company coffee cup.

 - Lunch with the president or other executive.